 Year in review

-The US federal procurement system is constantly updated through legislation, including annual appropriations statutes that include new requirements or change existing requirements, agency rulemaking, and case law interpreting the laws and regulations.
+The US federal procurement system is constantly updated through legislation, including annual appropriations statutes that include new requirements or change existing requirements, regulations implementing the legislation, agency rulemaking and case law interpreting the laws and regulations.

 Scope of procurement regulation